facile-it/php-codec/README.md

 documentation of io-ts.
 It starts with a beautiful description of what codecs are.
 > A value of type `Type<A, O, I>` (called "codec") is the runtime representation of the static type `A`.

+## Getting started

+- this could become the main section of this doc

 ## Decoders

+- how to build decoders
+- how to decode
+- how to deal with the output

 Decoders are objects with decoding capabilities.
 A decoder of type `Decoder<I, A>` takes an input of type `I` and builds a result of type `Validation<A>`.